antofic/GraphCodable/README.md

 GraphCodable is an **experimental** Swift encode/decode package (similar to Codable at interface level) that does not treat reference types as second-class citizens.

 With version **0.2.0**, the package has been completely revised.
-It now relies on `NSStringFromClass(...)` to generate the "type name" and on  `NSClassFromString(...)` to retrieve the class type fro it.
+It now relies on `NSStringFromClass(...)` to generate the "type name" and on  `NSClassFromString(...)` to retrieve the class type from it.
 At least on Apple systems this procedure should now be stable.

 Thanks to this change **it is no longer necessary to register the classes (the repository is gone)** or even set the main module name.